indrora/ponzu/docs/content/docs/spec.md

 All Ponzu archives are given a prefix.
 This prefix could be interpeted as a suggestion – e.g. an archive with the prefix `libgizmo-1.33.7` may be overridden with simply `libgizmo` or even ignored should the implementation decide to do so.
 Should an implementation wish, it could override the prefix with no or little ill effect.

 Not described here is verifying archive authenticity or provenance.
 A compliant implementation may add additional records for such things as digital signatures.
-Additional, implementation-dependent keys may be added to the Start of Archive record to add a digital signature for the complete archive, for instance.
+As an example, additional, implementation-dependent keys may be added to the Start of Archive record to add a digital signature for the complete archive.
 This is not covered in version 1 of this specification.

 ## Checksums